 Before buying the PS90, I shot several AR-15 rifles.
 Some were stock from the factory, some were decked-out with custom uppers and lowers, stocks and accessories.
 In every case I found myself struggling to support the weight and bulk of the AR-15 for more than a few minutes of shooting.
 I couldn’t maintain a tight grouping at 50 yards, let alone 100 yards.

 I happened upon the PS90 quite by accident.
-One afternoon a local range was hosting FNH’s “pistol and rifle rental program.”
+One afternoon a local range was hosting FN’s “pistol and rifle rental program.”
 They were renting a brand new PS90 USG with plenty of 5.7x28mm ammunition behind the counter.
-The FNH rifle was an ugly duckling to be sure, but I needed a long gun to stave off my personal swan song.
+The FN rifle was an ugly duckling to be sure, but my wishlist included a long gun powerful enough to stave off my personal swan song.
 So I bellied-up to the ballistic bar.

-The instructor showed me how to load the PS90’s 50-round plastic magazine.
-In thirty years I’ve never encountered a rifle magazine that was so easy to load.
+The instructor showed me how to load the PS90’s 50-round translucent polymer magazine.
+In 30 years I’ve never encountered a rifle magazine that was so easy to load.
 The 5.7x28mm rounds feed through a ramp which rotates them 90 degrees and stores them “sideways” in the magazine.
 It sounds complicated, but the ramp system is a simple and elegant design.
 In months of testing, it’s never failed to feed properly.

 Next, the instructor demoed the weapon’s safety (1 = live, S = safe) and showed me how to insert the magazine correctly.
 Despite YouTube videos of folks slamming home the PS90’s magazine, it takes surprisingly little effort to insert the mag and seat it correctly.
 A quick pull on the ambidextrous charging handle and you’re ready to rock and roll.

-The first thing I noticed when shooting the PS90: it’s small size and light weight.
-The FNH PS90 measures 26-1/4″ from end to end.
-When loaded with a fifty-round magazine, the rifle weighs little more than 7.5 lbs.
+The first thing I noticed when shooting the PS90: It’s small size and light weight.
+The FN PS90 measures 26 1/4 inches from end to end.
+When loaded with a 50-round magazine, the rifle weighs little more than 7.5 lbs.
 Whether or not you’re physically challenged, that’s a huge bonus.
 In close quarters combat in an enclosed space, a tactical shotgunner or AR shooter runs a grave risk of the bad guy stealing the weapon.
-The bulpup FNH rifle is easier to retain and negotiates tight spaces like an NFL cornerback.
+The bullpup FNH rifle is easier to retain and negotiates tight spaces like an NFL cornerback.